 Invitation Homes are still buying and recently said they have 1 billion dollars to spend on houses in the US.
 That sounds like a lot right?
 That would buy about 3,500 houses.
 Houses are very expensive and the hedge funds own a very small percentage of them.
 It is estimated that big investment companies own about 2% of all rental homes.
 Not 2% of all homes, just 2% of all rentals!

-Should we be worried if the hedge funds are still buying?
+Should we be worried about a real estate market crash if the hedge funds are still buying?

 The hedge funds are still buying houses.
 The hedge funds are run by really smart people who have almost unlimited resources to research housing and the markets.
 If the hedge funds are still buying real estate that would mean they do not expect prices to drop anytime soon.
 That is not a guarantee that prices won’t drop or that they are wrong but I like to look at where the big money is going and a lot of it is going into residential real estate.
 If you want to know where development is headed look to where Walmart or Home Depot is adding new stores because they do a ton of research into population movement.
 The same can be said for hedge funds and where they are buying.

 Hedge funds are not only buying houses, but they are creating subdivisions and building new houses to rent out!
 Many of these developments are not in the big cities where they primarily bought after the foreclosure crisis but in the suburbs.
 They think the suburbs are a safer bet after Covid and the problems big cities had and still have.